processone/tsung/docs/conf-sessions.rst

 ``stamped`` to be ignored.
 There is a minimal length of the stamp, roughly 30 bytes.
 When ``size`` is greater than stamp length, random padding will be added to the stamp.
-If the stamp length is higher than ``size``, then only stamp will be used as messagecontent, effectively exceeding specified length.
+If the stamp length is higher than ``size``, then only stamp will be used as message content, effectively exceeding specified length.

 LDAP